Vee-py/pytorch-to-do-list/README.md

 # pytorch-tensors-to-do-list
-##PyTorch: A Quick Overview
+PyTorch: A Quick Overview
 PyTorch is an open-source deep learning framework developed by Meta (Facebook).
 It's become one of the most popular tools for building neural networks and machine learning models because it's:

-Pythonic and intuitive - feels natural if you know Python Dynamic - you can change your network architecture on the fly Great for research and production - flexible enough for experimentation, robust enough for deployment Well-documented - huge community and tons of tutorials
+Pythonic and intuitive - feels natural if you know Python Dynamic - you can change your network architecture on the fly Great for research and production - flexible enough for experimentation, robust enough for deployment.
+Well-documented - huge community and tons of tutorials

 Think of PyTorch as a powerful library that gives you the building blocks to create and train AI models, with tensors being the fundamental data structure.

+Tensors:
-Tensors: A Detailed Guide
+A Detailed Guide
 What is a Tensor?
 A tensor is essentially a multi-dimensional array - PyTorch's version of NumPy arrays, but with superpowers.
 They can run on GPUs for faster computation and automatically track operations for gradient calculation (crucial for training neural networks).
 Simple analogy: